任性合道 Be your natural self and you are in accord with the Way

 Answer: Mind being the substance of the Way, one quickly attains the Way.
 When the practitioner himself realizes that delusion has arisen, then, relying on the Teaching, he gazes at it and causes it to vanish.

 If the mind is attached to anything, that is bondage.
-The sutra says: “It is not through inferior, average or superior dharmas that one attains Nirvana.”
+The sutra says: “It is not through inferior, average or superior things that one attains Nirvana.”
 Even though the mind has entered delusion, do not push delusion away.
-Instead, when something arises from the mind, rely on the Dharma to gaze at the place from which it arises.
-If the mind discriminates, rely on the Dharma to gaze at the place of the discrimination.
-Whether greed, anger or ignorance arise, rely on the Dharma to gaze at the place from which they arise.
+Instead, when something arises from the mind, rely on the Teaching to gaze at the place from which it arises.
+If the mind discriminates, rely on the Teaching to gaze at the place of the discrimination.
+Whether greed, anger or ignorance arise, rely on the Teaching to gaze at the place from which they arise.
 To see that there is no place from which these can arise is to cultivate the Way.
-If there is anything arising from the mind, then investigate it, and relying on the Dharma, clean house!
+If there is anything arising from the mind, then investigate it, and relying on the Teaching, clean house!
 (Bodhidharma’s Method for Quieting the Mind)

 THE ORDINARY MIND